Canine Vaccinations & Guidelines

 There are two types of influenza virus that have recently shown up in the dog population.
 These two viruses do not appear to mutate as frequently as the human virus and are not zoonotic to humans but will cause a disease similar to the human flu and can also be mistaken for 'a kennel cough'.
 Vaccines for both infections are commercially available, including a combination H3N8/H3N2 vaccine (which we carry).
 Vaccines may reduce clinical signs and virus shedding in dogs infected by CIV.

-Canine influenza virus H3N8 emerged in the United States in greyhounds in Florida in 2003.
-The virus is now enzootic in many dog populations in Colorado, Florida, Pennsylvania, New Jersey and New York.
 The virus causes upper respiratory signs including a cough, nasal discharge, and a low-grade fever followed by recovery.
 A small percentage of dogs develop more severe signs in association with hemorrhagic pneumonia.
-Canine influenza virus H3N2 emerged in 2015 in Illinois and has spread to several other states, including California.
-Several affected dogs have recently (December 2017/January 2018) been identified in the south bay area in Northern California.
-Disease caused by CIV H3N2 may be slightly more severe than that caused by CIV H3N8, and the virus has affected more dogs in veterinary hospitals and the community (H3N8 has largely remained confined to shelters).
+Disease caused by CIV H3N2 may be slightly more severe than that caused by CIV H3N8, and the virus has affected more dogs in veterinary hospitals and the community

-We recommend this vaccine to dogs that come in contact with ticks even on an infrequent basis.
-This disease is very common in our area and if your dog is exposed to wooded areas or areas with tall grass there is a risk of coming into contact with deer ticks that carry this disease.
-Most infected dogs show no clinical signs, and the majority of dogs contracting Lyme disease respond to treatment with antimicrobials.
-Furthermore, prophylaxis may be effectively achieved by preventing exposure to the tick vector.
-Between 20-50% of deer ticks in this area can carry this disease.
+We recommend this vaccine to dogs that can come in contact with ticks even on an infrequent basis.
+This disease is very common in our area and exposure to areas with high wildlife/rodent populations increases risk.
+Even in cities, we are seeing an increase in Lyme positive cases due to the higher temperatures year-round, which is prompting us to make the Lyme vaccine a core vaccine.
+Most infected dogs show no clinical signs, and the majority of dogs contracting Lyme disease respond to treatment with antimicrobials However, in dogs that do show signs (5-10% of infected dogs), the symptoms can include swollen joints/joint pain, swollen lymph nodes, decreased appetite, fever, and in extreme cases, kidney failure.
+Between 20-50% of Black Legged ticks in this area can carry this disease.